prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 The Court may order an interim award of damages to the successful party in the decision on the merits, subject to any conditions that the Court may order.
 Such award shall at least cover the expected costs of he procedure for the award of damages and compensation on the part of the successful party.

-### CHAPTER  4 - PROCEDURE FOR THE DETERMINATION OF D AMAGES  AND COMPENSATION
+### CHAPTER  4 - PROCEDURE FOR THE DETERMINATION OF DAMAGES  AND COMPENSATION

 ###### Rule 125 - Separate proceedings for determining the amount of damages ordered

 The determination of the amount of damages ordered for the successful party may be the subject of separate proceedings.
-The determination shall include th e determination of the amount of compensation, if any, to be awarded as a result of the provisional protection conferred by a published European patent application [Article  32(1)(f) of the Agreement, Article  67 EPC ] and compensation to be paid pursuant to Rules  118.1, 198.2, 213.2 and 354.
+The determination shall include the determination of the amount of compensation, if any, to be awarded as a result of the provisional protection conferred by a published European patent application [Article  32(1)(f) of the Agreement, Article  67 EPC ] and compensation to be paid pursuant to Rules  118.1, 198.2, 213.2 and 354.
 2. The expression “damages” used in Chapter 4 shall be deemed to include such compensation and interest at the rate and for the period that the Court shall decide.

 ###### Rule 126 - Start of proceedings for the determination of damages